UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <opt text='<code>fruit_salad[ "apple": "lemon" , "seeds" : "water-content"]</code>' >

-This is almost right but it's missing something important!
+This is almost right but it's missing something important and it could be condensed!
 Try looking at the title of the slides we just finished.

 </opt>

 <opt text='<code>fruit_salad.loc[  :  , "seeds" : "water-content"]</code>' correct="true">

 Good job!
-This has both `loc` and "quotation" which are both needed to slice here.
+This has both `loc` and includes the columns we wish to slice here.

 </opt>